-The process of photosynthesis helps plants produce various sugars which it needs as ‘food’.
+The process of photosynthesis helps plants produce various sugars (like molasses) which it needs as ‘food’.
 When the temperature falls below 20C, it becomes very hard for the plant to move the ‘food’ around to all its different parts.
 Coming to hotter temperatures now, there’s a major need to keep the temperatures cool because while colder temperatures have an adverse effect, hotter temperatures have an even worse effect as they can ‘burn’ your plant or stress it out too much to a point that it won’t be able to grow properly.
 There are a number of sources of heat inside a grow tent, the biggest of which is the grow light.
 Followed by that there are a number of other electrical appliances that generate heat.
 The natural weather surrounding the grow tent can also be a reason of excess heat and hence the temperature needs to be kept cool.
 Let us take a look at what the ideal temperature is for different phases of growth of the marijuana plant.

 When it comes to heating up the grow tent there are a number of things which contribute to that, but the biggest reason as to why this happens is because of grow lights.
 The heat coming out of the grow lights is the biggest source of heat inside a grow tent.
 Then there’s the operation of a number of electric devices such as carbon filters and fans which add to it.
 Lastly, the external heat can also affect the overall temperature of a grow tent.

 Ideal Temperature during Different Phases of Growth: